Republican convention theme revealed: ‘Honoring the Great American Story’

 Fox News has learned that Sen. Tim Scott, R-S.C., will speak at the convention.

-Other speakers include Tanya Weinreis, owner of Mountain Mudd Espresso in MT, a local espresso drive-thru business with 12 kiosks and about 50 employees.
+Other speakers include Tanya Weinreis, owner of Mountain Mudd Espresso in Montana, a local espresso drive-thru business with 12 kiosks and about 50 employees.

 Weinreis received the PPP loan through her local lender and talked about how significant it is for her business during this time.